artonge/FLAP/system/docs/index.md

 ---

+Welcome to the **FLAP** documentation.
+This will help you setup your own FLAP cloud.

 **If you don't want to set up your own FLAP cloud, take a look at [our commercial offers](https://www.flap.cloud).**

 Feel free to come chat on the matrix room: [#flap-software:matrix.org](https://app.element.io/#/room/#flap-software:matrix.org).